SebastianLembacher/sebastianlembacher.github.io/index.md

 # Implications and Conclusions

-The present meta-analysis was able to demonstrate that individuals, who choose to play action video games regularly, exhibit better cognitive skills than those who play little to no video games.
-The most affected domains are perception, spatial cognition and top-down attention.
+<p>The present meta-analysis was able to demonstrate that individuals, who choose to play action video games regularly, exhibit better cognitive skills than those who play little to no video games. <span id="dots">...</span><span id="more"> The most affected domains are perception, spatial cognition and top-down attention.
 The analysis of intervention studies suggests a causal role of action gaming in generating these effects.

 The impact of action video game play on cognition appeared equally strong for speed and accuracy, which implies that speed-accuracy trade-offs are not a likely result.
 Another concern of the present meta-analysis was the Expectation/Placebo Hypothesis.
 However, the presence of medium-to-large effect sizes for both overt and covert recruitment studies aswell as small-to-medium effect sizes for both main effects and difference effects speaks against this hypothesis.